Shrushti2003/Trading-App/README.md

 - **Press 6 for Sell Crypto**
 - **Press any invalid key to exit**

+## Conclusion
+This C++ Trading App provides a comprehensive platform for managing trading activities.
+It serves as an educational tool and a practical application for performing various trading operations, ensuring users have a seamless experience in managing their accounts and trading cryptocurrencies.

 This format offers a detailed and clear overview of your Trading App project, highlighting the key features and functionalities in a user-friendly manner.

+---